nam-drun/sneak_peek_on_my_current_paper/gen_models/hierarchical_VAE/README.md

-## Brief introduction of different variations:
+## Brief introduction of variants of hierarchical VAEs comparing to classical VAE:
 Classical VAE by Kingma 2013 is essentially a hierarchical of 1 VAE with normal distribution as prior.
 Here, I use a hierarchical of 2 VAEs, as illustrated by figure 1b in ``VAE with VampPrior`` paper.
 Then I use different mixture distribution as prior (normalPrior), such as Mixture of Gaussians (MogPrior) or Mixture of Variational Posteriors (VampPrior)

 ## FID evaluations